 The power supply voltage must be 24 V DC.
 A dedicated and well-regulated switching power supply is required.
-The external power supply must be capable of supplying the average and peak currents needed for all active light outputs.
+The external power supply must be capable of supplying the average and peak currents needed for the light output.

 Choose a power supply unit that limits its output current by design or use protecting fuses.
 The fuses should be appropriately de-rated if mounted in an enclosure, as the inside temperature can be higher than the ambient temperature.